Soli Deo gloria

 Rapunzel smiled as she placed more flowers on the surface of the deep.
 Her thoughts, however, were not on the flowers, but about her and Eugene.
 Aww, Eugene.
 He had mellowed out from being an arrogant man of the world to being a kind, almost quiet man, thoughtful and understanding.
 She smiled when she noticed that she had first started to like him after he had told her his real name.

 He was holding back, he was hiding, she thought to herself.
 And what I couldn't decide, why hadn't he been the man I know he is, the man I see inside?

 "Can you feel their love tonight?
-The fun they brought this afternoon, their world, for once, in perfect harmony, sitting by the moon," sang Louise softly, only Marcus could hear her.
+The fun they brought this afternoon.
+Their world, for once, in perfect harmony, sitting by the moon," sang Louise softly; only Marcus could hear her.
 She finished the note and turned to Marcus, who was staring at her with shining eyes.
-He grasped her hands, both gazing out at the couple, and sang together, "Can you feel their love tonight?
-You needn't look to far!
+He grasped her hands, both gazing out at the couple, and they sang together, "Can you feel their love tonight?
+You needn't look too far!
 Floating through, the night's celebrations, love is where they are."

-Rapunzel had just put on another pastel colored flower down when she noticed the first lantern.
+Rapunzel had just put out another pastel-colored flower onto the water when she noticed the first lantern.
 Glowing in love and hope, it sailed across the darkened sky, away for the lost princess to find it.
 This was beginning of her new dream.